RobTillaart/TM1637_RT/README.md

 - **void displayClear()** writes spaces to all positions, effectively clearing the display.
 - **void displayTime(uint8_t hh, uint8_t mm, bool colon)** displays time format.
 The function does not check for overflow e.g. hh > 59 or mm > 59.
-Works only on 4 digit display.
+Works only on a 4 digit display.
   - hours + minutes HH:MM
   - minutes + seconds MM:SS
   - seconds + hundreds SS:hh
-- **void displayTwoInt(int ll, int rr, bool colon = true)** print two integers one left and one right of the colon.
+- **void displayTwoInt(int ll, int rr, bool colon = true)** print two integers, one left and one right of the colon.
 The function allows a range from -9 ..
 99 (not checked).
 The colon is default on as separator.
-Only tested on 4 digit display.
+Works only on a 4 digit display.
 Applications include:
   - temperature + humidity TT:HH  (humidity to 99%)
   - heartbeat + oxygen HH:OO
   - meters + centimetre MM:CC  (e.g distance sensor)
   - feet + inches FF:II
   - any pair of integers (-9 ..
 99) side by side.
-- **void displayCelsius(int temp, bool colon = false)** print temperature Celsius -9 ..
+- **void displayCelsius(int temp, bool colon = false)** print temperature **Celsius**.
+The function allows a range from -9 ..
 99 + °C.
 The colon is default false.
+Works only on a 4 digit display.
 It can be used e.g. to indicate under- or overflow, or any other threshold.

 ```cpp